 Who Are Serger Machines For?

 Before you decide to go buy a serger machine, you should stop and ask yourself if you really even need one in the first place.
 As we mentioned earlier, Serger Machines are specialized sewing tools and this means that the can be very expensive to buy.
 Now, if you’re a professional tailor or some hobbyist who sews regularly, then it makes sense for you to expend your choice in stitches and edges by investing in a serger.
 However, if you’re still new to sewing or if you’re just getting started, then you might want to consider getting a traditional sewing machine, which will do the job just fine and won’t cost you half as much.

 Serger Machines aren’t very friendly to those who aren’t experienced in sewing so you can’t expect to learn very well on it.
 If you’re a professional and need to sew high-quality garments and accessories, then this machine is exactly what you need.
-You’ll want to have many options in stitching and for handling different kinds of fabrics.
+You’ll want to have many thread options in stitching and for handling different kinds of fabrics.
 Remember that a serger machine isn’t a mere replacement for an ordinary sewing machine – it’s the extra step you need to give your sewing projects a more professional appearance.
-There are still a number of things that Serger machines can’t do but traditional sewing machines can.
+There are still a number of things that sergers can’t do but traditional sewing machines can.
 You can’t sew in reverse, cut buttonholes or install zippers with these machines.

 What to Look For in a Serger Machine